Marriage and homeschool

 “See, I don’t know your dynamic together.
 I imagine he’s a nice guy and if so, appeal to his desire to trust home education to you.
 Share materials, send him to my website, suggest he read The Writer’s Jungle, if he’s really concerned.
 That said, if he’s a controller, none of that will work.”

 We moved on because I’m in the writing business, not marriage counseling.
 Still, this is not an infrequent question and it’s a part of a larger context of difficulty in home education.
-I can’t help your marriage.
-But I can talk about the stress that marital issues create for you and what to do when homeschooling.
+I can’t help your marriage or partnership.
+But I can talk about the stress that relationship issues create for you and what to do when homeschooling.

 Home education is unique in that it requires total responsibility taken by parents.
 My sister-in-law, who home educated her six kids, once said to me that she never needed to give her kids tests because whoever met them, tested them for her.
 Somehow relatives and friends would hear that one of her kids had never been to school and semi-interested person would say, “What’s 8 x 15?” to see if her child knew anything.
 This random act of standardized testing is annoying, to say the least.
 Our pediatricians, aunts, next door neighbors and even swim team coaches will give the pop quiz to our kids.
 It makes us nervous!